 When a guest book with you, expectations are created.
 And the first, and basic, one is that he/she will be staying with you, of course.
 Not anywhere else.
-As you can imagine, the be walked in not an experience that they will kindly appreciate, even if it is just for a night.
+As you can imagine, the be walked in is not an experience that they will kindly appreciate, even if it is just for a night.

 To minimize the damages, the best thing to do if overbooking is unavoidable is to contact the guest in advance and advise, when it’s possible.
 That way their frustration is minimized and they will see this action as a way of you showing that you care.

 Just remember to now just give them the problem: the overbooking.
 But especially the solution: where they are going to stay.
 Do it in a way so they feel assisted by you.

 Depending on the way you handle the situation, it might result in a bad experience and reputation, with negative reviews on the internet.
-Moreover, when you have to find an alternative arrangement, it might imply higher cost and financial loss from your part.
+Moreover, when you have to find an alternative arrangement, it might imply higher costs and financial losses on your part.

 Walked guests do not have the obligation of paying the difference between lodgings.
 That is on the hotel’s account.
 Be also aware that walking guests may lead to decreased customer loyalty.
 Be very careful about the number of overbookings and who you will going to walk.